An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Background

-The second phase, or routing phase of the heuristic, is where the clusters are formulated as a QUBO so that the TSP can be solved for each one.
+The second phase, or routing phase, of the heuristic involves formulating the clusters as a QUBO, allowing the TSP to be solved for each one.
 The TSP QUBO is formulated as defined in \cite{lucas2014ising}.
 We present the mathematical formulation for the QUBO because we utilize this same QUBO in our algorithm.
-Here we alter the notation from \cite{lucas2014ising} and continue with (\(ij\)) defined as before as the edge set from location \(i\) to location \(j\), and \(u, v\) are the sequence on the route that a location is visited.
-Meaning \(x_{i,u}\) is the binary variable that represents location \(i\) is visited as the \(u\)th stop on the route. \(n\) contains all the locations being routed and \(N\) is equal to \(|n|\).
+Here we alter the notation from \cite{lucas2014ising} and continue with \(i,j\) defined as before as the edge from location \(i\) to location \(j\), \rev{and \(u\) is the position in the visit sequence on the route.
+Thus \(x_{i,u}\) is the binary variable indicating location \(i\) is visited at position \(u\).} \(N\) contains all the locations being routed and \(n\) is the number of locations in \(N\). \(E\) is defined as before as the set of edges between the locations.

 Here \(H_A\) in Eqn. \eqref{eqn:A} is the QUBO formulation for the Hamiltonian Cycle Problem.
 The first term ensures that every location appears in the cycle.
-The second term ensures a $v$th node in the cycle for each $v$.
-The third term ensures an edge must exist from $i$ to $j$.
+The second term ensures a $u$th node in the cycle for each $u$.
+The third term ensures that an edge must exist from $i$ to $j$.
+The summation over \((i,j) \notin E\) denotes pairs (i, j) not in E.

-\(H_B\) in Eqn. \eqref{eqn:B} ensures the cost of the Hamiltonian Cycle is minimized. \(C_{ij}\) again is the cost to travel from location \(i\) to location \(j\).
+\(H_B\) in Eqn. \eqref{eqn:B} ensures the cost of the Hamiltonian Cycle is minimized. \(c_{ij}\) again is the cost to travel from location \(i\) to location \(j\).

-Adding \(H_A\) and \(H_B\) together in Eqn. \eqref{eqn:C} provides the complete Hamiltonian \(H\) which is the QUBO that will solve the TSP or what is commonly referred to as the routing phase of the problem.
+Adding \(H_A\) and \(H_B\) together in Eqn. \eqref{eqn:C} provides the complete Hamiltonian \(H\), which is the QUBO that will solve the TSP, or what is commonly referred to as the routing phase of the problem.
 The penalty coefficients are set with \(A\) being higher than the most significant cost in \(C\) and \(B\) being set to 1.

-Reference \cite{borowski2020new} is a more recent approach to solving the CVRP, and they introduced multiple hybrid algorithms.
-The two most performative algorithms were the DBScan Solver (DBSS) and the Solution Partioning Solver (SPS).
+Reference \cite{borowski2020new} presents a more recent approach to solving the CVRP, introducing multiple hybrid algorithms.
+The two most performative algorithms were the DBScan Solver (DBSS) and the Solution Partitioning Solver (SPS).
 DBSS operates very much like \cite{feld2019hybrid}.
-SPS can use DBSS as a starting solution where it creates a single TSP solution for all the locations and then SPS divides the TSP into routes to solve the CVRP.
-They provided their source code, so we recreated their results in our preliminary research.
-We also experimented with DBSS and SPS to generate our algorithm's starting solution.
-It is explained in section three.
+SPS can use DBSS as a starting solution, where it creates a single TSP solution for all the locations, and then SPS divides the TSP into routes to solve the CVRP.
+They provided their source code, allowing us to recreate their results in our preliminary research.
+We also experimented with DBSS and SPS to generate the starting solution for our algorithm.
+It is explained in Section \ref{sec3}.